cronvel/terminal-kit/README.md

 	  and return the completed `string` (if no completion can be done, it should return the input string, if multiple candidate are possible, it should return an array of string), if **the function accepts 2 arguments** (checked using *function*.length), then **the auto-completer will be asynchronous**!
+	  Also note that if it is an array or the result of the function is an array, and if that array has a special property `prefix` (a string), then this prefix will be prepended to the output of the auto complete menu.
 	* autoCompleteMenu `boolean` or `Object` of options, used in conjunction with the 'autoComplete' options, if *truthy* any auto-complete attempt having many completion candidates will display a menu to let the user choose between each possibilities.
 If an object is given, it should contain options for the [.singleLineMenu()](#ref.singleLineMenu)